dashpay/dash-wallet/wallet/README.recover.md

 Be aware some of the steps in this tutorial require handling your private keys in the unencrypted form.
 Do not expose them to anyone.
 Whoever knows your private keys can spend your coins on these keys.
-It'd good practise that after you are finished handling these keys, they should be considered compromised, even if they are not.
+It'd good practice that after you are finished handling these keys, they should be considered compromised, even if they are not.
 Make sure your system is free of any malware.

 We recommend using Ubuntu Linux.
 You can boot from a Live CD if you want, but if you do please